page_title_detailed

 It’s important to know that wire localization can be painful for some women, and surgery schedules usually require waiting in a holding area with the wire inserted, sometimes for several hours, before entering the operating room.

 Wire-free localization does not have these risks or requirements.
 Instead, the surgeon uses a wire-free probe to locate a marker.
-This is usually done once you are asleep in the operating room, about to have lumpectomy surgery.
+This is usually done once you are asleep in the operating room.

 If you have concerns about the type of localization your hospital uses, talk with your healthcare team.
 You can learn more about wire and wire-free localization on the Surgery page.